dymmond/mongoz/docs/en/docs/registry.md

 required; `Registry.close()` remains the single lifecycle owner.
 Obtaining a native database or collection does not make it valid after its Registry has been closed.

+The complete URI is passed to PyMongo without reconstruction.
+Native options such as server selection, connect, socket, wait-queue, and operation timeouts; retryable reads/writes; read preference; and read/write concern therefore keep their PyMongo semantics.
+Mongoz does not replace native timeout or infrastructure exceptions.
+See [Production performance, security, and resilience](./production.md) for configuration, cancellation, large-result, and redaction guidance.

 ## Sessions and transactions

 PyMongo remains the owner of session and transaction lifecycle.
 Start a session from